ibm-cloud-docs/satellite/link-endpoints.md

 * **Cloud endpoint: Destination resource runs outside of the {{site.data.keyword.satelliteshort}} location.** A cloud endpoint allows you to securely connect to a service, server, or app that runs outside of the location from a client within your {{site.data.keyword.satelliteshort}} location.
 * **Location endpoint: Destination resource runs in the {{site.data.keyword.satelliteshort}} location.** A location endpoint allows you to securely connect to a server, service, or app that runs in your {{site.data.keyword.satelliteshort}} location from a client that is connected to the {{site.data.keyword.cloud_notm}} private network.

-Two {{site.data.keyword.satelliteshort}} Link components, the tunnel server and the connector, proxy network traffic over a secure TLS connection between cloud services and resources in your {{site.data.keyword.satelliteshort}} location.
+Two {{site.data.keyword.satelliteshort}} link components, the tunnel server and the connector, proxy network traffic over a secure TLS connection between cloud services and resources in your {{site.data.keyword.satelliteshort}} location.
 One tunnel server is created for each cluster in your {{site.data.keyword.satelliteshort}} location, including clusters that run {{site.data.keyword.satelliteshort}}-enabled services and {{site.data.keyword.openshiftshort}} clusters that you create.
-For more information about the {{site.data.keyword.satelliteshort}} Link components, see the [Satellite architecture](/docs/satellite?topic=satellite-service-architecture#architecture).
+For more information about the {{site.data.keyword.satelliteshort}} link components, see the [Satellite architecture](/docs/satellite?topic=satellite-service-architecture#architecture).

 **Cloud endpoint**

 By default, source clients in your {{site.data.keyword.satelliteshort}} location cannot reach destination resources that run outside of the location because the destination resource's IP address is not routable from within the location.
-Review the following architecture diagram and steps, which demonstrate how {{site.data.keyword.satelliteshort}} Link enables communication from {{site.data.keyword.satelliteshort}} locations to services that run outside of locations through {{site.data.keyword.satelliteshort}} endpoints.
+Review the following architecture diagram and steps, which demonstrate how {{site.data.keyword.satelliteshort}} link enables communication from {{site.data.keyword.satelliteshort}} locations to services that run outside of locations through {{site.data.keyword.satelliteshort}} endpoints.

 <p>
 <figure>
  <img src="/images/sat_link_cloud.png" alt="Network traffic flow from {{site.data.keyword.satelliteshort}} resources to an {{site.data.keyword.cloud_notm}} resource through an endpoint">
- <figcaption>Network traffic flow from a source in your {{site.data.keyword.satellitelong_notm}} location to a destination resource in {{site.data.keyword.cloud_notm}} through {{site.data.keyword.satelliteshort}} Link</figcaption>
+ <figcaption>Network traffic flow from a source in your {{site.data.keyword.satellitelong_notm}} location to a destination resource in {{site.data.keyword.cloud_notm}} through {{site.data.keyword.satelliteshort}} link</figcaption>
 </figure>
 </p>

-1. When you create an endpoint for your destination resource, a port is opened for the {{site.data.keyword.satelliteshort}} Link connector on your {{site.data.keyword.satelliteshort}} control plane worker nodes.
-Requests from sources in your {{site.data.keyword.satelliteshort}} location are made to the {{site.data.keyword.satelliteshort}} Link connector host name and the port, such as `nae4dce0eb35957baff66-edfc0a8ba65085c5081eced6816c5b9c-c000.us-east.satellite.appdomain.cloud:30819`.
+1. When you create an endpoint for your destination resource, a port is opened for the {{site.data.keyword.satelliteshort}} link connector on your {{site.data.keyword.satelliteshort}} control plane worker nodes.
+Requests from sources in your {{site.data.keyword.satelliteshort}} location are made to the {{site.data.keyword.satelliteshort}} link connector host name and the port, such as `nae4dce0eb35957baff66-edfc0a8ba65085c5081eced6816c5b9c-c000.us-east.satellite.appdomain.cloud:30819`.
 This Link host name and port are mapped to the destination resource's domain and port.

-2. The {{site.data.keyword.satelliteshort}} Link connector forwards the request to the {{site.data.keyword.satelliteshort}} Link tunnel server on the {{site.data.keyword.satelliteshort}} control plane master over a secured TLS connection.
+2. The {{site.data.keyword.satelliteshort}} link connector forwards the request to the {{site.data.keyword.satelliteshort}} link tunnel server on the {{site.data.keyword.satelliteshort}} control plane master over a secured TLS connection.

-3. The {{site.data.keyword.satelliteshort}} Link tunnel server resolves the request to the destination's IP address and port, and forwards the request to the destination resource.
+3. The {{site.data.keyword.satelliteshort}} link tunnel server resolves the request to the destination's IP address and port, and forwards the request to the destination resource.

 **Location endpoint**

 By default, source clients that are connected to the {{site.data.keyword.cloud_notm}} private network cannot reach destination resources that run in your {{site.data.keyword.satelliteshort}} location because the destination resource's IP address is not routable from outside the location.
-Review the following architecture diagram and steps, which demonstrate how {{site.data.keyword.satelliteshort}} Link enables communication from services that are connected to the {{site.data.keyword.cloud_notm}} private network to locations through {{site.data.keyword.satelliteshort}} endpoints.
+Review the following architecture diagram and steps, which demonstrate how {{site.data.keyword.satelliteshort}} link enables communication from services that are connected to the {{site.data.keyword.cloud_notm}} private network to locations through {{site.data.keyword.satelliteshort}} endpoints.

 <p>
 <figure>
  <img src="/images/sat_link_location.png" alt="Network traffic flow from {{site.data.keyword.cloud_notm}} resources to a {{site.data.keyword.satelliteshort}} resource through an endpoint">
- <figcaption>Network traffic flow from an {{site.data.keyword.cloud_notm}} source to a destination resource in your location through {{site.data.keyword.satelliteshort}} Link</figcaption>
+ <figcaption>Network traffic flow from an {{site.data.keyword.cloud_notm}} source to a destination resource in your location through {{site.data.keyword.satelliteshort}} link</figcaption>
 </figure>
 </p>

-1. When you create an endpoint for a resource that runs in your {{site.data.keyword.satelliteshort}} location, a port is opened on the {{site.data.keyword.satelliteshort}} Link tunnel server and added in the endpoint configuration.
-Requests from sources that are connected to the {{site.data.keyword.cloud_notm}} private network are made to the {{site.data.keyword.satelliteshort}} Link tunnel server host name and this port, such as `c-01.us-east.link.satellite.cloud.ibm.com:30819`.
+1. When you create an endpoint for a resource that runs in your {{site.data.keyword.satelliteshort}} location, a port is opened on the {{site.data.keyword.satelliteshort}} link tunnel server and added in the endpoint configuration.
+Requests from sources that are connected to the {{site.data.keyword.cloud_notm}} private network are made to the {{site.data.keyword.satelliteshort}} link tunnel server host name and this port, such as `c-01.us-east.link.satellite.cloud.ibm.com:30819`.
 This Link host name and port are mapped to the destination resource's domain and port.

-2. The {{site.data.keyword.satelliteshort}} Link tunnel server resolves the request to the {{site.data.keyword.satelliteshort}} Link connector host name and endpoint port, and forwards the request to the {{site.data.keyword.satelliteshort}} Link connector over a secured TLS connection.
+2. The {{site.data.keyword.satelliteshort}} link tunnel server resolves the request to the {{site.data.keyword.satelliteshort}} link connector host name and endpoint port, and forwards the request to the {{site.data.keyword.satelliteshort}} link connector over a secured TLS connection.

-3. The {{site.data.keyword.satelliteshort}} Link connector resolves the request to the destination's IP address and port, and forwards the request to the destination resource.
+3. The {{site.data.keyword.satelliteshort}} link connector resolves the request to the destination's IP address and port, and forwards the request to the destination resource.

-### Security and encryption protocols
+### Encryption protocols
 {: #link-protocols}

-Link endpoints are secured through two levels of encryption: a default encryption from the connector to tunnel server, and an optional encryption between the client source and destination resources.
+When you create an endpoint, you can optionally specify a data encryption protocol for the endpoint connection between the client source and destination resource.
+For example, even if the traffic is not encrypted on the source side, you can specify TLS encryption for the connection that goes over the internet.
+Note that your resources must be configured for the data encryption protocols that you specify.
 {: shortdesc}

-By default, the {{site.data.keyword.satelliteshort}} Link connector forwards client requests to the {{site.data.keyword.satelliteshort}} Link tunnel server on the {{site.data.keyword.satelliteshort}} control plane master over a secured TLS connection.
-This level of encryption is managed by IBM.

-When you create the endpoint, you can optionally provide another level of encryption by specifying data encryption protocols for the endpoint connection between the client source and destination resource.
-For example, even if the traffic is not encrypted on the source side, you can specify TLS encryption for the connection that goes over the Internet.
-IBM only transports the encrypted connection, and your resources must be configured for the data encryption protocols that you specify.

-Review the following information about how {{site.data.keyword.satelliteshort}} Link handles each type of connection protocol.
+Review the following information about how {{site.data.keyword.satelliteshort}} link handles each type of connection protocol.

 If you use the {{site.data.keyword.satelliteshort}} console to create an endpoint, the destination protocol is inherited from the source protocol that you select.
 To specify a destination protocol, use the CLI to create an endpoint and include the `--dest-protocol` flag in the `ibmcloud sat endpoint create` command.
 {: note}

 **UDP, TCP, and TLS**

-If your destination resource does not require requests with a specific HTTP or HTTPS host name header, or can accept direct requests to its IP address instead of its host name, use the UDP, TCP, or TLS protocols. {{site.data.keyword.satelliteshort}} Link uses the same protocol as the request to transfer the request packet to the destination.
+If your destination resource does not require requests with a specific HTTP or HTTPS host name header, or can accept direct requests to its IP address instead of its host name, use the UDP, TCP, or TLS protocols. {{site.data.keyword.satelliteshort}} link uses the same protocol as the request to transfer the request packet to the destination.

 **HTTP and HTTPS**

 If your destination resource is configured to listen for a specific HTTP or HTTPS host name header, use the HTTP or HTTPS protocols.
-By using HTTP and HTTPS header remapping, {{site.data.keyword.satelliteshort}} Link is able to correctly route requests for multiple destination resources through TCP ports 80 (HTTP) and 443 (HTTPS).
+By using HTTP and HTTPS header remapping, {{site.data.keyword.satelliteshort}} link is able to correctly route requests for multiple destination resources through TCP ports 80 (HTTP) and 443 (HTTPS).

 * **Cloud endpoint**: Source requests from your {{site.data.keyword.satelliteshort}} location to your destination resource that runs outside of the location contain an HTTP header such as `linkconnector_hostname:nodeport`.
-When the request is sent from the {{site.data.keyword.satelliteshort}} Link connector to the {{site.data.keyword.satelliteshort}} Link tunnel server, the {{site.data.keyword.satelliteshort}} Link tunnel server changes the HTTP header on the request to the destination host name and port, such as `dest_hostname:dest_port`.
-The {{site.data.keyword.satelliteshort}} Link tunnel server then uses the destination's host name and port to forward the request to the correct destination resource.
+When the request is sent from the {{site.data.keyword.satelliteshort}} link connector to the {{site.data.keyword.satelliteshort}} link tunnel server, the {{site.data.keyword.satelliteshort}} link tunnel server changes the HTTP header on the request to the destination host name and port, such as `dest_hostname:dest_port`.
+The {{site.data.keyword.satelliteshort}} link tunnel server then uses the destination's host name and port to forward the request to the correct destination resource.
 * **Location endpoint**: Source requests from clients that run outside the location to your destination resource in your {{site.data.keyword.satelliteshort}} location contain an HTTP header such as `linkserver_hostname:endpoint_nodeport`.
-The {{site.data.keyword.satelliteshort}} Link tunnel server changes the HTTP header on the request to the destination host name and port, such as `dest_hostname:dest_port`, and sends the request to the {{site.data.keyword.satelliteshort}} Link connector.
-The {{site.data.keyword.satelliteshort}} Link connector then uses the destination's host name and port to send the request to the correct destination resource.
+The {{site.data.keyword.satelliteshort}} link tunnel server changes the HTTP header on the request to the destination host name and port, such as `dest_hostname:dest_port`, and sends the request to the {{site.data.keyword.satelliteshort}} link connector.
+The {{site.data.keyword.satelliteshort}} link connector then uses the destination's host name and port to send the request to the correct destination resource.

 **HTTP tunnel**

 When you want TLS connections to pass uninterruptedly from the source to your destination resource, such as to pass a certificate to the destination for mutual authentication, use the HTTP tunnel protocol.

-The client source makes an HTTP connection request to the {{site.data.keyword.satelliteshort}} Link tunnel server or connector component, depending on whether the destination runs outside of the location or within your {{site.data.keyword.satelliteshort}} location.
+The client source makes an HTTP connection request to the {{site.data.keyword.satelliteshort}} link tunnel server or connector component, depending on whether the destination runs outside of the location or within your {{site.data.keyword.satelliteshort}} location.
 The Link component then makes the connection to the destination resource.
 After the initial connection is established, the Link component proxies the TCP connection between the source and destination uninterruptedly.

-The {{site.data.keyword.satelliteshort}} Link component is not involved in TLS termination for encrypted traffic, so the destination resource must terminate the TLS connection.
+The {{site.data.keyword.satelliteshort}} link component is not involved in TLS termination for encrypted traffic, so the destination resource must terminate the TLS connection.
 For example, if your destination resource requires mutual authentication, the HTTP tunnel protocol allows your client source to pass the required authentication certificate directly to the destination.

 **Server-side certificate authentication for TLS, HTTPS, and HTTP tunnel**